North Korea's nuclear ambitions | Pictures | Reuters

 South Korean officials inspect what they say are unused nuclear fuel rods from North Korea's nuclear plant during their visit to a warehouse in Yongbyon, North Korea, January 16, 2009.
 REUTERS/Foreign Ministry/Handout

-Workers construct a new nuclear reactor in the North Korean village of Kumho, August 7, 2002.
+Workers construct a nuclear reactor in the village of Kumho, August 7, 2002.
+The facility, which was to have been built with international support, was never completed.
 REUTERS/Lee Jae-won

 Rockets are carried by military vehicles during a military parade to celebrate the centenary of the birth of North Korea's founder Kim Il-sung in Pyongyang on April 15, 2012.
 REUTERS/KCNA